S3ak/express-lesson-example/readme.md

 # Express Vanilla example

 This project demonstrates how to use Express with vanilla JavaScript.
+This project uses ES6 modules and modern JavaScript features instead of CommonJS.

 ## Getting Started